Protofy-xyz/Protofy/README.md

-# Protofy Starter
+# Protofy

-An Open Source Low Code starter for creative minds.
+AI Supercharged LowCode Platform CMS and Framework

 ## 🔦 About

-This monorepo is a starter for a Low-Code enabled web/app with an API system and real time message.
+This monorepo is a Full-Stack, batteries included Low-Code enabled web/app and IoT system with an API system and real time message.
+You can use this as a base to fast prototype Apps, webs, IoT systems, automations or APIs.

-Based on: Protofy (protoflow + visualui) + Expo + Next.js + Tamagui + Solito + Express + Aedes + Redbird
+Based on: Protofy (protoflow + visualui + protolib + protodevices) + Expo + Next.js + Tamagui + Solito + Express + Aedes + Redbird + Many other amazing packages

-Many thanks [@natew] for creating the original starter and to [@FernandoTheRojo](https://twitter.com/fernandotherojo) for the Solito starter monorepo which the original natew starter was forked from.
+Many thanks [@natew] for creating the original starter and to [@FernandoTheRojo](https://twitter.com/fernandotherojo) for the Solito starter monorepo which the original [@natew] starter was forked from.
 Check out Fernando Rojo his [talk about using expo + next together at Next.js Conf 2021](https://www.youtube.com/watch?v=0lnbdRweJtA).

 ## 📦 Included packages
-- Protoflow
+- Protoflow (LowCode interactive diagram system for Javscript and typescript)
-- VisualUI
+- VisualUI (What you see is what you get for react)
-- Protofy Admin Panel
+- Protofy Admin Panel (Admin panel and object system)
-- Express API system
+- Express API system (With automatic CRUD creation)
 - Aedes mqtt server
 - Redbird http reverse proxy
 - [Tamagui](https://tamagui.dev) 🪄